 Flood Damage Prevention - This relatively broad, level area has 34 acres of Flood Prone area associated with Shedd Brook and its wetlands.
-These wetlands mitigate the impacts of floods as they store these waters and slow their passage downstream, reducing potential damage.
-Land conservation here would prevent property damage and personal injury by guiding further development away from this area, keeping these wetlands and their forested buffers intact.
+These wetlands help mitigate for the impacts of floods as they store these waters and slow their passage downstream, reducing potential damage from floods.
+Land conservation here would help prevent property damage and personal injury by guiding further development away from this area, and helping to keep these wetlands and their forested buffers intact.

 Biodiversity / Wildlife - This Conservation Priority Area is particularly important as wildlife habitat, containing three of the four Wildlife Action Plan Priority Habitat types that occur in Washington.
 It contains one of the largest occurrences of the Marsh and Shrub Wetland Priority Habitat type mapped by the Wildlife Action Plan in Town.
 American Woodcock, Blandings Turtle, Northern Harrier, Osprey and Sedge Wren are just a few of the species of conservation concern that are supported by this wetland suite.
 A large portion of the largest Floodplain Forest habitat also is included in this area.
-Cerulean Warbler, Silver-haired Bat and Northern Leopard Frog are some of the species of conservation concern known to depend on such uncommon habitat.
+Cerulean Warbler, Silverhaired Bat and Northern Leopard Frog are some of the species of conservation concern known to depend on such uncommon habitat.
 Finally, the uncommon Peatland habitat type occurs as a part of the wetland complex here.
 Most of the wetland community types within this suite of wetlands are uncommon or rare State-wide.
 Wildlife habitat in general in this area was ranked by the Wildlife Action Plan as of Highest State-wide Condition Rank.
-Land conservation in this area would protect these sensitive priority wildlife habitat areas from disturbance and alteration.
+Land conservation in this area would help to protect these sensitive priority wildlife habitat areas from disturbance and alteration.

 Wetlands - A 44 acre complex of wetlands, among the most diverse complex assemblage in Washington is a major feature of this Conservation Priority Area.
 This large area not only provides scenic enjoyment and unusual wildlife habitat, but also control and processing of flood waters.
-Land conservation in this area would protect this important wetland area for the variety of public and biological benefits that it provides.
+Land conservation in this area would help protect this important wetland area for the variety of public and biological benefits that it provides.

 Rural Character - The first view of Washington from Rte.
 31 leaving Windsor is the sweeping panorama of this wild landscape of wetlands and forested hills.
 Remarkably natural and unspoiled to this day, it harkens back to the days when settlers first came to the place they later called Washington.
-Land conservation in this small, but important entrance to the Town would maintain this wild, natural character that is a trademark of the Town.
+Land conservation in this small, but important entrance to the Town would help maintain this wild, natural character that is a trademark of the Town.

-Recreation - Recreation uses in this area include hiking, cross country skiing, snow shoeing, horseback riding, biking, fishing, hunting and snowmobiling.
-A half mile of Snowmobile Trail corridor passes through this Conservation Priority Area, connecting with the Smith Pond area and north Hillsborough, and Stoddard to the south.
-Land conservation in the Shedd Brook Conservation Priority Area would maintain this winter and additional summer recreation opportunities.
+Recreation - A half mile of Snowmobile Trail corridor passes through this Conservation Priority Area, connecting with the Smith Pond area and north Hillsborough, and Stoddard to the south.
+Land conservation in the Shedd Brook Conservation Priority Area would help maintain this winter recreation opportunity.

+II.
 Smith Pond CPA

-This Conservation Priority Area is bounded by Smith Pond to the south, by the Windsor and Hillsborough Town lines to the east, and extends northward to include the peak of Kingsbury Hill.
-This quiet, un-populated corner of Town has only one road, Class VI Smith Road that passes through towards the north over the gap between Kingsbury and Jones Hills.
+This Conservation Priority Area is bounded by Smith Pond to the south, by the Windsor and Hillsboro Town lines to the east, and extends northward to include the peak of Kingsbury Hill.
+This quiet, un-populated corner of Town has only one road, Class 6 Smith Road that passes through towards the north over the gap between Kingsbury and Jones Hills.

 Surface Water Quality - The entire undeveloped length of both streams that are the sources to Smith Pond, and a portion of a major tributary to Shedd Brook are located in this Conservation Priority Area.
 The undeveloped east shoreline of Smith Pond is also included.
-Protection of this area by the use of land conservation would maintain the water quality of these streams, and of Smith Pond and Shedd Brook that are supplied by them.
+Protection of this area by the use of land conservation would help maintain the water quality of these streams, and of Smith Pond and Shedd Brook that are supplied by them.